North Cascades Environmental Learning Center, a field campus in North Cascades National Park

-Venture up the Skagit River deep into the mountains.
+Venture up the Skagit River in northwestern Washington State deep into the mountains.
 Hike beneath towering cedars and fern-draped maples.
 Paddle a canoe on glacier-fed Diablo Lake.
 Learn with scientists studying salmon and songbirds, or paint Pyramid Peak bathed in evening light.

 - Multimedia classrooms, a research library and aquatic and terrestrial labs

 - Overnight lodging for up to 92 participants, plus housing for graduate students and staff

 - A lakeside dining hall with a recycling/composting center

 - An amphitheater, outdoor learning shelters and trails leading into the surrounding wildlands